CrowdStrike/foundry-tutorial-quickstart/blog.md

 ### Add a UI Extension

-A UI extension is an app that will be rendered only in certain areas of Falcon.
+A UI extension is an app that will be rendered only in certain areas of existing Falcon pages.
 Create one with the commands below:

 ```shell
 cd foundry-quickstart